 - Picture Communication Board

-- Sensory-Friendly Zone
+- Sensory-Friendly Zone and Sensory Accessibility Information

 - Sensory Activation Vehicle